 Mary is active as a consultant and clinician with both band directors and students across the country.
 She creates optimal rehearsal environments utilizing a collaborative process in which students can enhance their musical performance while enjoying the music-making process together.
-Under her direction, the Waukee Middle School Concert Bands have consistently been awarded first place or runner-up in the annual Adventureland Junior High Festival of Bands, Adventureland Park, Altoona, Iowa.
-WMS Jazz Bands have earned consistent division I or I+ ratings at district jazz festivals, and in 2011, was chosen to perform (through blind audition) at the Iowa Bandmasters Annual Conference.
+Under her direction, the Waukee Middle School Concert Bands have consistently been awarded first place or runner-up in the annual Adventureland Junior High Festival of Bands, Adventureland Park (IA).
+WMS Jazz Bands have earned consistent division I or I+ ratings at district concert and jazz festivals, and in 2011, was chosen to perform (through blind audition) at the Iowa Bandmasters Annual Conference.

 In 2022, the Waukee Middle School Band commissioned and premiered Dymaxion by composer, Dr. James M. David (Colorado State University).
 The WMS Band has embarked on another journey in 2023, premiering, Tesseract, also by Dr. James M. David.
 These pieces have been an avenue for students to go beyond the notes on the page in creating stories, poems, models, connection with a living composer, and building a strong seventh grade band community.

 Mary’s daily life thrives on her passion and drive for teaching music through the band experience.
-Her passion for inspiring young students to engage their creativity through the arts is exemplified through her first two published books: Little Miss Mary Discovers Music Outside Her Window (ISBN: 9781499022179) and Little Miss Mary Discovers the Piano (ISBN:9781503580008).
-When Mary is not teaching or writing, she enjoys yoga, exploring eclectic venues with friends, playing trombone and spending time with her mom, Cheryl, a long time band director, and husband, Dr. Myron Peterson, Director of Bands, Boise State University.
+Her passion for inspiring young students to engage their creativity through the arts is exemplified in her first two published books: Little Miss Mary Discovers Music Outside Her Window (ISBN: 9781499022179) and Little Miss Mary Discovers the Piano (ISBN: 9781503580008).
+When Mary is not teaching or writing, she enjoys yoga, exploring eclectic venues with friends, playing the trombone, and spending time with her mom, Cheryl, a long-time band director, and her husband, Dr. Myron Peterson, Director of Bands at Boise State University.

 Band students will be provided opportunities to: